Back to blog

 To calculate lead time in Project Schedule Management, one must understand the sequence of activities and their dependent tasks.
 First, identify the predecessor and successor activities in the project schedule.
 This can be done using a schedule network diagram or task dependency relationships.

 After identifying activities and dependencies, calculate task durations.
-This involves taking into consideration factors such as Lead and Lags, dependent tasks and use of Finish to Start sequence or finish-to-start planning.
+This involves considering factors such as lead and lag times, dependent tasks, and using the finish-to-start sequence or finish-to-start planning.

 The final step entails applying the Critical Path Method to find the longest duration path through the sequence of activities.
 This will give you the lead time for the project.